 The economic data for Cambridgeshire and Peterborough

-Cambridgeshire and Peterborough consists of the following local authorities: Cambridge, East Cambridgeshire, Fenland, Huntingdonshire, Peterborough, South Cambridgeshire
+Cambridgeshire and Peterborough consists of the following local authorities: Cambridge, Cambridgeshire, East Cambridgeshire, Fenland, Huntingdonshire, Peterborough, South Cambridgeshire

 Understanding how the city-region performs on key areas such as productivity and employment helps the new metro mayor to assess what they should prioritise.
 The table below shows how Cambridgeshire and Peterborough compares to the national average on these indicators.

 You can also find data on areas that the metro mayor has the most power over on the Cambridgeshire and Peterborough Metro Mayor Data Dashboard.

 The economic outlook for Cambridgeshire and Peterborough

 What powers does the Cambridgeshire and Peterborough metro mayor have?

 Below is a table detailing the powers that the Cambridgeshire and Peterborough metro mayor has.
 The original East Anglia deal is available here.

 What did the Cambridgeshire and Peterborough metro mayor candidates say in their manifestos?

 Click through the presentation below to find out what the candidates that published manifestos said on key issues, such as housing:

 The key priorities for the Cambridgeshire and Peterborough metro mayor